orue/zsh-settings/README.md

 # My ZSH Configuration

-A modern, feature-rich ZSH configuration optimized for development workflows with AWS, Git, Node.js, and Python support.
+A modern, feature-rich ZSH configuration optimized for development workflows with Git, Node.js, and Python support.

 ## Table of Contents
 - [Features](#features)